 Self-control often involves resisting temptations and impulses, and habits often undermine self-control.
 Humans are relatively successful at exerting self-control to achieve long-term outcomes (Hagger et al., 2009).
 Self-control is what helps us control our emotions and impulses which enables us to behave in socially adequate ways (Knoch & Fehr, 2007):

 “… Overcoming the self’s natural, impulsive nature requires self-control … Without this capacity, we would be slaves of our emotional impulses, temptations, and desires and thus unable to behave socially adequately.” (pp. 128-132).

 1. Self-control is a limited resource

-According to the self-control strength model, exerting self-control at one time or over one set of behaviours may deplete the ability to exhibit subsequent self-control over another set of behaviours.
+According to the self-control strength model, exerting self-control at one time or over one set of behaviors may deplete the ability to exhibit subsequent self-control over another set of behaviors.
 A study by Shmueli & Prochaska (2009) supports this idea.

 In this study, smokers who resisted sweets were more likely to smoke a cigarette during a break compared to smokers who resisted raw vegetables.
 Participants, whose self-control strength was depleted (due to temptation resistance), were more likely to smoke compared to those who had not depleted their self-control strength.